mageprofis/MageProfis_ImageQueue/README.md

 The Compression will be done with a CronTab, JPEG and PNG will be processed in separated Cronjobs

+You can choose which compressors you like to use.

 You can also set the priotity of some Images.

+Added Support for webp, be careful when you are enable this option, so you should add MageProfis_ImageQueue_Helper_Data::canUseWebp() to your block cache key

 Requirements